 THE NINE ESSENTIAL AMINO ACIDS AND THEIR BASIC FUNCTIONS

 - Tryptophan – brain and nervous system functions, healthy sleep patterns – eggs, fish, chocolate, red meat, bananas.

 - Threonine – immune system – heart – bones – lean meat, nuts, seeds, pumpkin, quinoa.

 - Isoleucine – helps the body produce hemoglobin for blood cells – cashews, oats, lentils, beans, brown rice.

 - Leucine – muscle strength and growth – immune system, liver – beef, seeds, nuts, tuna, watercress, figs.

 - Lysine – muscle repair and growth, absorption of minerals – peas, cashews, cheese, chia seeds.

 - Methionine – new blood vessels and muscle growth – onions, figs, meat, fish, chia seeds.

-- Phenylalanine – used to help produce hormones and brain chemicals – avocado, leafy greens, olives, seeds, peanuts
+- Phenylalanine is used to help produce hormones and brain chemicals – avocado, leafy greens, olives, seeds, and peanuts.

 - Valine – nervous system – cognitive function – whole grains, apples, oranges, broccoli, spinach, chicken.